 The Company accounts for income taxes under ASC Topic 740, "Income Taxes," which prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company's management determined that the Cayman Islands is the Company's major tax jurisdiction.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-As of March 31, 2022 and December 31, 2021, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
+As of June 30, 2022 and December 31, 2021, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

 The Company is considered to be an exempted Cayman Islands company with no connection to any other taxable jurisdiction and is presently not subject to income taxes or income tax filing requirements in the Cayman Islands or the United States.
-As such, the Company's tax provision was zero for the period presented.
+As such, the Company's tax provision was zero for the periods presented.
 The Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.

-Net Income Per Ordinary Share
+Net Income (Loss) Per Ordinary Share

 The Company complies with accounting and disclosure requirements of the Financial Accounting Standards Board ("FASB") ASC Topic 260, "Earnings Per Share".
-Net income per ordinary share is computed by dividing net income by the weighted average number of ordinary shares outstanding for the period.
+Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding for the period.
 Accretion associated with the redeemable shares of Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.

-The calculation of diluted income per share does not consider the effect of the warrants issued in connection with the (i) Initial Public Offering, and (ii) the private placement since the exercise of the warrants is contingent upon the occurrence of future events.
+The calculation of diluted income (loss) per share does not consider the effect of the warrants issued in connection with the (i) Initial Public Offering, and (ii) the private placement since the exercise of the warrants is contingent upon the occurrence of future events.
 The warrants are exercisable to purchase 16,213,430 Class A ordinary shares in the aggregate.
-As of March 31, 2022 and 2021, the Company did not have any dilutive securities or other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of the Company.
-As a result, diluted net loss per ordinary share is the same as basic net loss per ordinary share for the periods presented.
+As of June 30, 2022 and 2021, the Company did not have any other dilutive securities or other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of the Company.
+As a result, diluted net income (loss) per ordinary share is the same as basic net loss (loss) per ordinary share for the periods presented.

-The following table reflects the calculation of basic and diluted net income per ordinary share (in dollars, except per share amounts):
+The following table reflects the calculation of basic and diluted net income (loss) per ordinary share (in dollars, except per share amounts):

-For the Three Months Ended March 31,

-20 22 2021

-Class A Class B Class A Class B

-Basic and diluted net income per ordinary share

-Numerator:

-Allocation of net income, as adjusted \$ 5,582,412 \$ 1,395,603 \$ 8,469,074 \$ 2,117,268

-Denominator:

-Basic and diluted weighted average shares outstanding 17,250,000 4,312,500 17,250,000 4,312,500

-Basic and diluted net income per ordinary share \$ 0.32 \$ 0.32 \$ 0.49 \$ 0.49
+For t he Three Mon ths E Ended June 30, , For 30, 20 22 202 21 20 22 20 021 Class A Class B (Class A Class B C lass A 0 lass B С lass A 0 lass B Basic and diluted net income (loss) per ordinary share Numerator: Allocation of net income (loss), as adjusted \$ 2,442,122 \$ 1,262,637 \$ (2 2,124,230) \$ (531,058) \$ 7 ,989,913 \$ 2 ,692,861 \$6 ,344,843 \$ 1 ,586,211 Denominator: Basic and diluted weighted average shares outstanding 8,341,000 4,312,500 1 7,250,000 4,312,500 12 2,795,500 4 ,312,500 17 ,250,000 4 ,312,500 Basic and diluted net income (loss) per ordinary share \$ 0.29 0.29 \$ (0.12) \$ (0.12) \$ 0.62 \$ 0.62 \$ 0.37 \$ 0.37